UM atUM [S04-ep21]: Papillomas in the Abdomen

-Papillomavirus is one of the oncogenic viruses, meaning it can cause cancer.
-Hepatitis C virus, for example, can cause liver cancer, while Epstein-Barr virus can cause Burkitt's lymphoma.
-Papillomavirus is responsible for one in 20 cancers.
-These are mainly cervical cancers, but also include cancers of the vagina, anus, penis, and oropharynx.
+The papillomavirus is one of the oncogenic viruses—that is, viruses that can cause cancer.
+The hepatitis C virus, for example, can cause liver cancer, and the Epstein-Barr virus can cause Burkitt’s lymphoma.
+The human papillomavirus, on the other hand, is responsible for one in every 20 cancers.
+These are primarily cervical cancers, but also include cancers of the vagina, anus, penis, and oropharynx.

 A vaccine has been available since 2006 in the United States and 2007 in France.
-Although vaccination coverage remained very low for a long time, especially among boys, vaccination campaigns in middle schools are improving the figures.
-According to Santé publique France, in June 2024, the percentage of boys born in 2011 who had received at least one dose was 48%, compared to 62% for girls.
+While vaccination coverage has long remained very low—especially among boys— vaccination campaigns in middle schools are driving these figures up.
+According to Santé publique France, as of June 2024, the percentage of boys born in 2011 who had received at least one dose stood at 48%, compared to 62% for girls.
 Vaccination coverage for the second dose was estimated at 30% for boys and 38% for girls.
-Better, but still room for improvement.
+It’s an improvement, but there’s still room for improvement.

-In 90% of cases, papillomavirus infections will disappear within two years.
-In 10% of cases, the infection will persist and become potentially oncogenic.
-While the mechanisms behind this persistence remain poorly understood, those behind non-persistence, or healing, are equally unclear.
-That is why a team of researchers has been studying the dynamics of these non-persistent papillomavirus infections in an attempt to learn more.
+In 90% of cases, human papillomavirus infections will clear up within two years.
+In 10% of cases, the infection will persist and may then become oncogenic.
+While the mechanisms underlying this persistence remain poorly understood, those underlying its non-persistence—in other words, its resolution—are equally unclear.
+That is why a team of researchers has been studying the dynamics of these non-persistent papillomavirus infections in an effort to learn more about them.

-In the second part of the program, we begin a new series of reports atIRES, the Institute for Research in Science Education.
-Over the next three weeks, we will be meeting researchers who are bringing their science to high school, middle school, and even elementary school students in order to inspire them to pursue careers in science.
-We begin with Philippe Munch, a researcher at Géosciences Montpellier, who talks to us about evolution thanks to a giant 300-kilogram rodent that mysteriously appeared in the West Indies...
+In the second half of the program, we begin a new series of reports atIRES, the Research Institute for Science Education.
+Over the course of three weeks, we’ll be meeting researchers—including one female researcher—who are adapting their science to the level of high school, middle school, and even elementary school students to inspire future careers in science.
+And we’ll start with Philippe Munch, a researcher at Géosciences Montpellier, who’ll talk to us about evolution through the story of a 300-kilo giant rodent that mysteriously turned up in the Caribbean…

-Listen also: Fossils of Caribbean rodents in the ISEM sedimentation room with Philippe Munch
+Also listen to: Fossils of Caribbean rodents in the ISEM sedimentation hall with Philippe Munch

 Co-production: Divergence FM / University of Montpellier